 Should I Become a Master Barber?

-Barbers cut and trim hair and beards, often for male clients.
+Barbers cut and trim hair and beards, usually exclusively for male clients.
 However, some may perform additional duties, such as coloring and shampooing hair and giving scalp massages.
-Weekend and evening work might be required, since those tend to be the busiest times.
+Weekend and evening work is typically required, since those tend to be the busiest times.
 Work usually involves standing for many hours, and barbers may need to protect their hands when using chemicals.

 Experienced barbers can receive a master designation from the state, which is the highest level in the field, after obtaining the requisite education and experience and passing state-issued examinations.

 |Licensure||State licensure is required for barbers in all states; qualifications for master barbers vary; typical requirements include minimum work experience (up to 1,500 hours) for master barber examination eligibility|

 |Key Skills||Stamina, customer-service skills, creativity, interpersonal skills, time management|

 |Salary||While salary statistics specifically for master barbers isn't available, barbers and other hairdressers in general earned an average yearly salary of $29,140 as of May 2015.|

 Sources: U.S. Bureau of Labor Statistics; Tennessee Department of Commerce and Insurance; Job Postings from Monster.com (July 2012)